 While the 1st of November marks All Saints' Day in the Catholic calendar, the 2nd of November is known as Vėlinės or All Souls' Day in Lithuania.
 To me, it also marks the official start of winter.

-My memories of this night are engraved with whirling snowflakes in the cold crisp air and strong winds howling out of nowhere – the winds ease the souls' journey into the land of the living.
+My memories of this night are engraved with whirling snowflakes in the cold, crisp air and strong winds howling out of nowhere.
+The winds ease the souls' journey into the land of the living.

 While for Catholics, it's a day of remembrance, togetherness, and reflection, our pagan ancestors believed it's the time of the year when the veil separating the land of the living and the land of the dead is so thin the spirits can cross over.

-"For the souls of the dead”, the grandma explains, pointing to the extra plates.
-Grandma always set the table on the eve of All Saints' Day, and after dinner, she'd leave it as is overnight so the souls could feast all night long.
+"For the souls of the dead," my grandmother explains, pointing to the extra plates.
+She always set the table on the eve of All Saints' Day, and after dinner, she'd leave it as is overnight so the souls could feast all night long.

 Every year on All Saints' and All Souls' Day, graveyards all over Lithuania transform into a mystical sea of glowing candles.
 It's a spectacular sight to behold, whatever your beliefs.

 Learn more about things to see and places to visit in Lithuania: